Learning with Differentially Private (Sliced) Wasserstein Gradients: Abstract

 \section{Abstract}

-In this work, we introduce a novel framework for privately optimizing objectives that rely on Wasserstein distances between data-dependent empirical measures.
-Our main theoretical contribution is, based on an explicit formulation of the Wasserstein gradient in a fully discrete setting, a control on the sensitivity of this gradient to individual data points, allowing strong privacy guarantees at minimal utility cost.
-Building on these insights, we develop a deep learning approach that incorporates gradient and activations clipping, originally designed for DP training of problems with a finite-sum structure.
-We further demonstrate that privacy accounting methods extend to Wasserstein-based objectives, facilitating large-scale private training.
-Empirical results confirm that our framework effectively balances accuracy and privacy, offering a theoretically sound solution for privacy-preserving machine learning tasks relying on optimal transport distances such as Wasserstein distance or sliced-Wasserstein distance.
+In this work, we introduce a novel framework for privately optimizing objectives that depend on sliced Wasserstein distances between data-dependent empirical measures.
+Our main theoretical contribution is a non-trivial analysis of the sensitivity of the Wasserstein gradients to individual data points, derived from an explicit formulation of the gradient in a fully discrete setting.
+This enables strong privacy guarantees with minimal utility loss.
+We demonstrate that standard privacy accounting methods naturally extend to Wasserstein-based objectives, allowing for large-scale private training.
+This supports a wide range of private machine learning applications involving distribution matching under privacy constraints on the source, the target, or both.
+These include: (i) an in-processing method for fairness mitigation using a private Wasserstein penalty, and (ii) what we believe is the first approach for training private sliced Wasserstein autoencoders.
+We validate our framework through experiments showing its ability to effectively balance privacy and utility, offering a theoretically grounded approach to privacy-preserving machine learning with sliced Wasserstein losses.